Franz Bock (SA-Obergruppenführer): Career in the Nazi Party Sturmabteilung

 Bock joined the Sturmabteilung (SA) on 24 November 1922 and, on 9 November 1923, he took part in Adolf Hitler's Beer Hall Putsch in Munich, for which he later was awarded the Blood Order.
 In 1927, Bock was assigned to the SA-Sturm in Worms, advancing to Truppführer on 1 June 1929.
 He was commissioned as an SA-Sturmführer on 26 January 1930, and was given command of this unit.

 In January 1932, he became a full-time SA officer and, on 1 July, was made the adjutant to SA-Gruppe West in Koblenz.
 Between February and July 1933, he served as the adjutant to the SA-Obergruppen in Koblenz and Ingolstadt.
-From July 1933 to October 1934, he was the chief of staff to SA-Gruppe Beyerische Ostmark in Regensburg.
+From July 1933 to October 1934, he was the chief of staff to SA-Gruppe Bayerische Ostmark in Regensburg.
 He next commanded the SA-Jägerstandarte (light infantry regiment) in Traunstein through February 1935.
 On 1 March 1935, he was appointed Fuhrer of SA-Brigade 75 in the Gladbach-Rheydt area, a component of the SA-Gruppe Niederrhein, based in Düsseldorf.

 On 1 March 1937, Bock left his field command to take up a post in the Supreme SA Leadership (OSAF), where he became a department head in the SA Personnel Office.
 On 1 November of the same year, he was made head of the Office of Social Welfare and, from 1 December 1938 to 31 January 1942, he was the Chief of the Office of Group Schools in the Educational Main Office, overseeing all SA training centers.
 On 1 February 1942, Bock returned to an SA field command as Fuhrer of SA-Gruppe Niederrhein with its headquarters in Düsseldorf.
 At the end of September 1944, he was put in charge of organizing the Volkssturm (the Nazi Party militia) in Gau Düsseldorf under Gauleiter and Reich Defense Commissioner Friedrich Karl Florian.
 The next month, Bock was formally appointed Gaustabsführer (Gau staff leader) for this unit.
 On 9 November 1944, he was promoted to SA-Obergruppenführer, among the last known promotions to this rank.
 He retained these posts until Germany's surrender in May 1945.